 PRC DENOMINATIONAL NEWS

-- Home mission news: Zion’s Council and the DMC have sent our domestic missionary, Rev. J. Laning, to the Dallas/ Fort Worth (DFW) area for six months, along with his wife, Margaret.
-They arrived there on October 19, 2024 and have settled into the labors there.
+- Home mission news: Zion’s Council and the DMC have sent our domestic missionary, Rev. J. Laning, to the Dallas/ Fort Worth (DFW) area, along with his wife, Margaret.
+They arrived there in October 2024 and have settled into the labors there.
 For some time Rev. Laning has been conducting weekly Zoom Bible studies with people in Texas, and has made a number of trips there.
 The plan is to have Rev. Laning continue to labor among those whom they have already come to know, while also witnessing to others in that area.
 Seeing as the preaching of the gospel is the chief means the Spirit uses to gather His people, it will be good to spend some time there meeting for worship and having Bible studies, in order, Lord willing, to gather a group together.
 We thank the Lord for opening this door, and pray that He may guide us in this work to the glory of His name.
 “And he said unto them, Go ye into all the world, and preach the gospel to every creature” (Mark 16:15).
 If you happen to know of anyone in that area who may be interested, please contact our domestic missionary at This email address is being protected from spambots.
 You need JavaScript enabled to view it..

-- PRC 100th Anniversary Celebration (June 2-6, 2025): Participate in this commemorative event by registering at prca100.org by February 14.
+- PRC 100th Anniversary Celebration (June 2-6, 2025): Participate in this commemorative event by visiting prca100.org.
+A diverse set of sectionals is planned for each morning of the 100th Anniversary Celebration.
+Explore the topics and speakers at prca100.org/sectionals.
+Please note, registration is required to participate in the daily activities, including sectionals (which is now passed).
 Those lodging at Calvin University will enjoy a convenient and economical stay and all meals and activities.
 Local attendees and those arranging their own off-campus lodging must register for activities and meals if desired.
 To attend visit https://prca100.org/register for registration instructions and the web link.
-For more 100-year PRC history, videos and photos, visit this Facebook page.

 PR Theological Seminary News:

 - Sem.
 B. Feenstra will be doing his senior internship in Doon (IA) PRC under Rev. D. Kleyn and his Consistory.
 That will run from July 1 to Dec.31.
+After exams this week he will travel to Lynden, WA to preach for the vacant congregation there, and then spend some weeks with his family in Redlands, CA before his internship begins.

-- If you missed the Fall PRTS Conference (Oct.31-Nov.2) at Grace PRC (“By Grace I Am What I Am”: The PRCA’s Rejection of Common Grace), where the histroric (100 years!) stand of the PRC on sovereign, particular grace was defended and developed, you may watch or listen to the speeches that are all available both on Grace PRC's Sermonaudio channel as well as the seminary's YouTube channel.
+- If you missed the Fall PRTS Conference (Oct.31-Nov.2) at Grace PRC (“By Grace I Am What I Am”: The PRCA’s Rejection of Common Grace), where the historic (100 years!) stand of the PRC on sovereign, particular grace was defended and developed, you may watch or listen to the speeches that are all available both on Grace PRC's Sermonaudio channel as well as the seminary's YouTube channel.

 - For the latest seminary news and information, visit the seminary's website - and don't forget to check on the blog!